lt-project-repository/lt-peoject/README.md

-# Long-tailed Classification via Balanced Gradient Margin Loss
+# Gradient-Aware Logit Adjustment Loss for Long-tailed Classifier
 This is the source code for our paper: Gradient-Aware Logit Adjustment Loss for Long-tailed Classifier based on Pytorch.

 ## Installation